apuel/Gomoku/README.md

 opponent’s stones, you win the game.
-- Game-ending capture : A player that manages to align five stones only wins if the opponent can not break this alignment by capturing a pair, or if he has already lost four pairs and the opponent can capture one more, therefore winning by capture.
+- Game-ending capture : A player that manages to align five stones only wins if the opponent can not break this alignment by capturing a pair, or if he has already lost nine pairs and the opponent can capture one more, therefore winning by capture.
 There is no need for the game to go on if there is no possibility of this happening.
 - No double-threes : It is forbidden to play a move that introduces two free-three alignments, which would guarantee a win by alignment (See the appendix)